-(i) Location Veterans Blvd (any facade) 6' max. (over the setback area only) U Second Street (any facade) 50% of the depth of the sidewalk or 6' (whichever is greater) • Over Paseo (any facade) 3' max. into the setback area only W Over Frederica and St. Ann Streets 50% of the depth of the sidewalk or 6' (whichever is greater) V 04.04 () 4 34 34 T .
+(i) Location

+Veterans Blvd (any 6' max. (over the The second second

+facade) setback area only) •

+Second Street (any 50% of the depth of

+facade) the sidewalk or 6' U

+Tacade) (whichever is greater)

+Over Paseo (any 3' max. into the

+facade) setback area only W

+Over Frederica and 50% of the depth of •

+St. Ann Streets the sidewalk or 6' V

+St. Aiii Streets (whichever is greater)